 Covid-19 vaccine mandates have recently become a highly controversial area, with new case law developing every week supporting the implementation of Covid-19 vaccines by public and private industries understanding your legal right and obligations as an employer and a business owner is crucial.
 Just yesterday, the US Supreme Court rejected the challenge to Indiana University’s Covid-19 Vaccine mandate for their students.
 If you are interested in learning more about vaccine mandates, creating a vaccination policy or to learn how to implement vaccine policy for your customers/clients, contact the Employer Lawyers at Chauvel & Glatt.

 This material in this article, provided by Chauvel & Glatt, is designed to provide informative and current information as of the date of the post.
 It should not be considered, nor is it intended to constitute legal advice.
-For information on your particular circumstances, please contact Chauvel & Glatt at 650-573-9500. (photo credit: CDC Public Health Library ).
+For information on your particular circumstances, please contact Chauvel & Glatt at 650-573-9500. (photo credit: CDC Public Health Library [Lauren Bishop]).